dlwicksell/VPE/README.md

 # Victory Programming Environment (VPE)
 This is an updated version of VPE from the last version released by David Bolduc.
 David Bolduc passed away in 2013.

 The home page of VPE is http://hardhats.org/tools/vpe/vpe_db.html.

-## Installation
+## Install
-Go to the releases page, and download the latest VPE.RSA file:
+Go to the releases page, and download the latest VPE_vvPv.RSA file:

 https://github.com/shabiel/VPE/releases.